Skip to main content

 Financial Assistance

-All graduate students in the Department of Physics and Astronomy at West Virginia University are provided an assistantship.
+Graduate students in the Department of Physics and Astronomy at West Virginia University are provided an assistantship based on available resources.
 Included with each assistantship is a complete waiver of tuition.
-Graduate students only pay special fees ($675 University fee and $693 College fee per semester, covering services like the Recreation Center, transportation, Health Services, library, etc).
-Summer Support in the form of a TA or RA appointment is usually available.
+Graduate assistants only pay university and college fees, which cover services like the Recreation Center, Health Services, libraries, transportation, and more.
+Summer support in the form of a graduate research or teaching assistantship is usually available.

 Assistantships